 What is a Paralegal

 Are you interested in finding out more about the role of a paralegal, what they earn and what qualifications you need to practice as a paralegal?
 Look no further!
 This page contains everything you need to find out more about the ins and outs of the paralegal world.
+If have a very specific question, and prefer your answers short and snappy, take a look at our Paralegal FAQs page.

 What is a Paralegal?